A Survey of Orthogonal Moments for Image Representation: Theory, Implementation, and Evaluation: Concluding Remarks and Future Directions

 Robust and discriminative image representation is a long-lasting battle in the computer vision and pattern recognition.
 In this paper, we have presented a comprehensive survey on the orthogonal moment methods in image representation.

 Starting from the review on the basic theories and classical methods in the area, we abstracted several basic conditions that an efficient moment-based representation should satisfy: the invariance/robustness to affine transformations and signal corruptions, the discriminability to a large number of patterns, and the reasonable computational complexity and accuracy.
-Based on these observations, this paper aimed to analyze the motivation and successful experiences behind the recent advances in fast/accurate calculation, robustness/invariance optimization, and definition extension.
+Based on these observations, this paper aimed to analyze the motivation and successful experiences behind the recent advances in fast/accurate calculation, robustness/invariance optimization, definition extension, and application.
 Note that such overall theoretical analysis of the state-of-the-art research progress is mostly ignored in previous studies.

 In addition to the above theoretical contributions, we also provided extensive open-source implementations and experimental evaluations at the practical level.
 For the first time, a software package called \texttt{MomentToolbox} is available for the image representation community, covering classical methods and improvement strategies in the field of image moments.
 With this software, this paper has evaluated the accuracy/complexity, representation capability, and robustness/invariance of the widely-used methods through moment calculation, image reconstruction, and pattern recognition experiments, respectively.
-To the best of our knowledge, such overall performance statistics of the state of the art have not been given until this work.
+To the best of our knowledge, such overall performance statistics of the state-of-the-art methods have not been given until this work.